 Fee-charging violates the basic premise of the author-agent relationship: a shared financial interest in the sale of the author’s manuscript.
 An agent who makes money only when the author does is not only highly motivated to sell the author’s work, but to make the most lucrative possible deal.
 An agent who makes money prior to a sale substantially diminishes his incentive to pursue legitimate publication.

 Writer Beware defines a fee as any charge–excluding commissions–that’s a requirement for either submission or representation, that must be paid by every client or potential client, and that is due upfront (i.e., before service is rendered).
-For instance, a reading or evaluation fee to accompany submission, a critique fee as a condition of representation, a retainer or representation fee due on contract signing, or a submission or materials fee billed in advance of expenditure, on a recurring basis, or per submission.
+For instance, a reading or evaluation fee the accompanies submission, a critique fee as a condition of representation, a retainer or representation fee due on contract signing, a submission or materials fee billed in advance of expenditure or on a recurring basis.

-Note that most successful agents do expect their clients to bear some of the cost of submission–usually, expenses the agent wouldn’t otherwise incur, such as photocopying, postage, long-distance phone calls, courier fees, and the like.
+Note that most successful agents do expect their clients to bear some of the cost of submission–usually, expenses the agent wouldn’t otherwise incur, such as photocopying, postage, long-distance phone calls, galleys to send to agents overseas, and the like.
 Standard practice, however, is to allow these expenses to accrue and deduct them from the author’s advance, or to bill them after they’re incurred.
 With most business done electronically these days, the amounts are usually minimal.

 For an extended discussion of the kinds of fees you may encounter and the rationales that go with them, see The Truth About Literary Agents’ Fees.

 For book agents, commissions should not be more than 10-15% for domestic sales and 20-30% for co-agented or foreign sales.